teamkeel/waywo/README.md

 3. Click “Create App”
 4. It’ll take you to the Basic Information page
 5. Go to the OAuth & Permissions section
-6. Under Scopes and Bot Token Scopes click “Add an OAuth Scope” each time to add the following five scopes:
+6. Under Scopes and Bot Token Scopes click “Add an OAuth Scope” each time to add the following four scopes:
-   - channels:read
-   - groups:read
-   - im:read
-   - mpim:read
    - chat:write
+   - chat:write.customize
+   - incoming-webhook
+   - users:read
 8. When you’ve added the four OAuth scopes, scroll back to the top and click “Install to Workspace”
 9. On the permission to access page, click “Allow”. **You should now see a Bot User OAuth Token that you can copy**
 ![Screenshot 2024-07-25 at 18 30 44](https://github.com/user-attachments/assets/b0ec68fe-fb46-44b6-9635-56377978c202)